yewzhihao3/Pet-Website/README.md

 **Eric's Exotic Pet Farm**
 4, Jalan Bunga Raya, Assam Kumbang, 34000 Taiping, Perak, Malaysia

+## 🌐 Live Website

+**Visit the live website**: [https://pet-website-bpxk.onrender.com](https://pet-website-bpxk.onrender.com)

+The website is hosted on Render with UptimeRobot monitoring to ensure consistent availability.

 ## 🤝 Contributing

 This is a private project for Eric's Exotic Pet Farm.
 For any inquiries or suggestions, please contact the farm directly.